simul/simul.github.io/ref/simul/crossplatform.md

 **ResourceTransition**  Type of resource transition, some platforms used this (dx12)

 **ShaderBuildMode**  Tells the renderer what to do with shader source to get binaries. values can be combined, e.g. ALWAYS_BUILD|TRY_AGAIN_ON_FAIL

-**ShaderResourceType**  This refers to the type of a shader resource, which should be compatible with the type of any resource assigned to it.

 **ShaderType**
 OpenGL                                  |       Direct3D